SidGhani/sidghani/README.md

 <h3>Chat GPT</h3>

-📝 Online Survey (built in HTML and CSS using Chatgpt): file:///C:/Users/sghan/Downloads/Online%20Survey/index.html](https://sidghani.github.io/)
+📝 Online Survey (built in HTML and CSS using Chatgpt):(https://sidghani.github.io/)

 More Coming Soon